Accommodation: Hotel and Lodge (Tea house)

 It’s a panoramic thrill flying into Kathmandu on a clear day.
 The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
 And as your plane lands at Tribhuvan International Airport in Kathmandu, our waiting support team will meet and greet you at the arrivals and escort you to your hotel.

-A scenic flight of thirty minutes from Kathmandu brings you to Lukla airport,a cliff-hanging airport in Khumbu from where your Everest trekkingbegins.
-After meeting the crew, you head up the Dudhkoshi Valley on a well-marked trail and then stay overnight in Phakding..
+Early morning you will be transferred to Ramechhap airport to catch the Lukla flight.
+A scenic flight of 15 minutes from Ramechhap brings us to Lukla airport, a cliff-hanging airport in Khumbu from where your Everest trekking begins.
+After meeting the crew, you head up the Dudhkoshi Valley on a well-marked trail and then stay overnight in Phakding.

-As your trek has concluded, you pack up early and head for the airstrip to hop a flight back to Kathmandu.
-On touchdown, the rest of your day is free to do your own things.
-You could do some last minute shopping and packing, or even go down for a stroll in Thamel, an internationally known hub for tourists in Asia. .
+As your trek has concluded, you pack up early and head for the airstrip to hop a flight back to Ramechhap.
+And you will be transferred to Kathmandu by the private vehicle.
+The rest of your day is free to do your own things.
+You could do some last-minute shopping and packing, or even go down for a stroll in Thamel, an internationally known hub for tourists in Asia.

 TRIP GRADE: Soft Adventure (Easy)